Improved Bounds for Private and Robust Alignment: Detailed Related Work

 \textbf{Private and robust alignment.} The current theoretical results in this area mainly focus on the offline setting.
-With a linear model assumption,~\cite{chowdhury2024differentially} studies the reward model learning with private randomized labels~\citep{warner1965randomized}.
+With a linear model assumption,~\citet{chowdhury2024differentially} studies the reward model learning with private randomized labels~\cite{warner1965randomized}.
 After showing that the standard MLE-type log loss fails to achieve the optimal rate, it turns to propose a new de-biased log loss, which has been used in many follow-up works, e.g.,~\cite{chowdhury2024provably,zhou2025unified}.
-One important question here is whether the failure of the standard MLE-type log loss in~\cite{chowdhury2024differentially} is due to their specific analysis or due to the intrinsic limitation of such a loss.
+An important question here is whether the failure of the standard MLE-type log loss in~\citet{chowdhury2024differentially} is due to their specific analysis or to the intrinsic limitation of such a loss.
 Our paper shows that it is the former by giving near-optimal results for private alignment using standard MLE-type log loss.
-When it comes to adversary corruption of labels (e.g., Huber corruption~\citep{huber1964robust}) and the joint-corruption-privacy case, the boundedness of the square loss (when compared with the unboundedness of log loss) becomes extremely useful.
-By utilizing such a property,~\cite{zhou2025square} proposed \texttt{Square}\chipo---which modifies the log loss in \chipo to a square loss---to study the interplay between corruption and privacy in offline alignment.
+When it comes to adversary corruption of labels (e.g., Huber corruption~\cite{huber1964robust}) and the joint-corruption-privacy case, the boundedness of the square loss (when compared with the unboundedness of log loss) becomes extremely useful.
+By utilizing such a property,~\citet{zhou2025square} proposed \texttt{Square}\chipo---which modifies the log loss in \chipo to a square loss---to study the interplay between corruption and privacy in offline alignment.
 Although it is a pioneering work, the guarantees of \texttt{Square}\chipo turn out to be strictly suboptimal in terms of both the corruption parameter and the interplay between corruption and privacy parameters.
 Our paper shows that \texttt{Square}\chipo in fact has a stronger guarantee via a new analysis.
+We note that a recent work~\cite{wu2025offlineonlinekl} also establishes faster rates for the regularized objective in both offline and online settings under DP.
+One key difference is that no corruption is considered in their results.